 Note: this is the third in a series of posts explaining the National Academies of Sciences, Engineering, and Medicine’s (NASEM) recent report on the education of dual language learners (DLLs) and English Learners (ELs), Promoting the Educational Success of Children and Youth Learning English: Promising Futures.
-To read New America’s initial coverage of the report’s publication, click here.
+To read New America’s coverage of the report’s publication, click here.
 This series is designed to serve as a companion document to the report.
 Each post will explore how one of the report’s key themes relates to DLLs/ELs’ success at school.
 Click here to read the fourth post.

 The United States’ diversity has long been one central to its national identity.
 The country’s culture, economy, society, politics, and cuisine have all been enriched by the contributions of immigrants from nearly every part of the world.
 On the one hand, then, as a multilingual, multicultural subgroup, DLLs/ELs are emblematic of American pluralism.